drufball/yosai/_drafts/threshold.md

 Denri turned to Eizo.
 "Well, is there some secret Blade power that lets them track us forever?"

 Eizo thought for a moment.
 "No, I can't think of any techniques we learned that would allow that.
 But it may not be an ability.
 Most of the Blade's equipment is supplied by the Twins.
 Who knows what kind of machines those two have concocted in the years since I left.
-They may have something that amplifies the Blade's ability to sense the tengu."
+They may have something that amplifies a Blade's ability to sense the tengu."

 Denri sat back, pointing at Eizo in triumph.
 "There you go.
 We don't need to attack.
 If we take whatever device they have and run, we'll leave them blind."